ARMmbed/mbed_OS_API_Docs/docs/APIs/io/DigitalIn.md

 #DigitalIn

-Use the DigitalIn interface to read the value of a digital input pin.
+Use the DigitalIn class to read the value of a digital input pin.

 You can use any of the numbered mbed pins can be used as a DigitalIn.